celzero/rethink-app/README.md

 - Opinionated.
 Chip-away complexity.
 Do not expect users to require a PhD in Computer Science to use the app.
   - No duplicate functionality.
   - A concerted effort to not provide too many tunable knobs and settings.
 To err on the side of easy over simple.
-- Ignore all tenents.
+- Ignore all tenets.
-  - Common sense always takes over when tenents get in the way.
+  - Common sense always takes over when tenets get in the way.
 - Must be distributable on the PlayStore, at least some toned down version of it.
   - [blokada](https://github.com/blokadaorg/blokada) has the right idea!
   - This unfortunately means on-device blocklists aren't possible; however, [Cloudflare Gateway](https://www.cloudflare.com/teams-gateway/)-esque cloud-based per-user blocklists get us the same functionality.